kastel-security/polyas-core3-second-device-verification/README.md

 ```
 docker-compose build
 docker-compose up -d
+# or for the development version
+docker-compose --profile dev up -d
 ```
 to build and start the container.
 If you are using *Docker Desktop*, omit the hyphen (``docker compose`` instead of ``docker-compose``).